1871fotc/fotc/docs/walks/federation-trail.md

 Despite many arguments against federation, the Federal Referendum on the 2nd of September 1899 narrowly voted in favour of Queensland's joining the new nation.
 Interestingly, the south-east corner of the colony was against Federation.

-### Directions:
+???+ Example "Directions"

     From the amenities building, cross the road and head straight up the hill towards Governor Blackall’s monument.
 Enter the portion on the path between the graves of Pethebridge and Thurlow.
 Rutledge is half way up and just off to the left.

 <!-- Map -->